About Our Instructors

 Sihing Eliot Prisby

 Sihing Eliot is the owner and head instructor of Metrowest Kung Fu.
 He has been practicing martial arts since 1993, when his parents enrolled him in karate lessons when he was bullied as a child.
 Sihing fell in love with the martial arts, and studied several different styles for many years, eventually receiving black belts in Karate and Tae Kwon Do.
 While attending Fitchburg State College, he founded the Fitchburg State College Martial Arts Club, which is still active today.
 In 2009, he began learning Kung Fu and Tai Chi from Sifu Gary LaChapelle.
-He found Kung Fu and Tai Chi to be both exciting and extremely challenging.
-The concepts, applications, and even teaching styles were quite different from what he had experienced with the militaristic arts of Karate and Tae Kwon Do.
-Eventually, after many years of growth, he received his black sash in Huaquan Kung Fu in 2013.
-He met Master Andrew Bloch at Warrior’s Way in August 2015.
-He re-opened Warrior’s Way as Metrowest Kung Fu in January 2016 under the guidance of Sifu Gary, with support from Master Bloch and the other instructors from Warrior’s Way.
+He received his black sash in 2013.
+He opened Metrowest Kung Fu in January 2016.

 Sihing is a strong believer in traditional martial arts, and teaches Kung Fu and Tai Chi as he learned the arts from his own instructors.
 He believes that to practice Kung Fu is to temper the spirit by strengthening the body, and that anyone can do it if they are willing to learn.
-In addition to enriching his students and his community through the virtues that martial arts training provides, Sihing aspires to increase the awareness and appreciation of Kung Fu as a fighting art within the greater martial arts community.
+Sihing aspires to enrich his students and his community through the virtues that the traditional Chinese martial arts training provides.

-Katina has been a yoga practioner for 12 years and an instructor since 2010.
-Her yoga classes incorporate elements of several styles of yoga, and focus on healing injuries, improving health, and calming the mind.
+Katina has been a yoga practitioner since 2004, and has taught yoga since 2010.
+Katina was an instructor at Warrior’s Way when Sihing Eliot took over, and stayed on the team to provide her yoga experience.
+Katina’s Gentle Balance and Flow Fusion classes incorporate elements of several styles of yoga, and focus on healing injuries, improving health, and calming the mind.